All Episodes

 We had a lady call who said we need to go back to the days of Reagan when everybody was unified.

-I said we weren't unified.
+I said, we weren't unified.

 She said we have 49 state landslides.

-We had the we had record prosperity.
+We had record prosperity.

 We had record creation of wealth.